 Each block of the blockchain has a certain data capacity used to store transaction data.
 This capacity can vary between different cryptocurrencies, and for BTC, each block has a 1MB data capacity.
 Once this threshold is reached and all the data is verified by miners, the new block is included in the blockchain.

-Block headers are pieces of data that are used to identify each block of the chain.
+Block headers are pieces of data that are used to identify each block of the chain that contains the hash of the previous block and the nonce.
 Block headers provide a unique identity for every block.
 Each block header is hashed by miners in order to create proof-of-work for their mining rewards.
-Block headers are the confirmation of a validated, newly created block and at the same time, they are used to identify a specific block of the network.
+Block headers are the confirmation of a validated, newly created block, and at the same time, they are used to identify a specific block of the network.

 Every block of the BTC blockchain has its timestamp.
 A timestamp is a small piece of data included in each block and it acts as a serial number that determines the moment in which that specific block was created (by mining) and processed into the BTC blockchain.